FarmData2/FD2-School-Materials/10-FD4/10-FD4-Tutorials.md

 1. Visit the "Shopping List Application" page in the browser (reload it if it is already visible).
 2. Click the "Add Item" button.
 3. Think about:
-   - What 2 actions will you need to simulate in the test?
+   - What action will you need to simulate in the test?
    - What 6 assertions will you need to make to check that the actions had the intended effect?

 ### Adding a Failing Test